About the Lab

 Dr. Rachel S. White

-In her free time, Dr. White enjoys hot yoga, hiking, playing basketball, running, traveling, reading young adult novels, and following her favorite college sports teams.
+In her free time, Dr. White enjoys hiking, playing basketball, hot yoga, running, traveling, reading, and following her favorite college sports teams.

 Read more about Dr. White’s research, as well as her public outreach and speaking/workshop engagements here.